Dr Megan Paull

 Cross cultural and methodological approaches to workplace abuse, incivility and bullying book project (with Maryam Omari from ECU and 11 other authors from around the world)

-Funded by the Office of Learning and Teaching $250 000
+Funded by the Australian Government Office for Learning and Teaching $250 000 – Category One funding.

 Volunteering to Learn: Enhancing learning in the student volunteering experience in Australian Universities